shannonphu/qollab/README.md

 Test: Enter a lecture title into the Create Lecture page and hit submit Expected Result: Lecture code returned to user

-### Join Lecture ###
-Loctation: JoinLecture.html

-Name: Join Lecture
-Test: Enter an invalid lecture code into the Join Lecture page and hit submit Expected Result: User alerted to invalid code, not redirected **This test currently fails because it does not output a visual error**

 ### Integration
 Location: CreateAndJoinIntegration.html